 -

-Veronese illuminator (follower of Liberale da Verona), A striking figure of a prophet, 1480-1490
+Veronese illuminator (active in Verona, late 15th century) (follower of Liberale da Verona), A striking figure of a prophet, 1480-1490 -

-Tuscan illuminator, Three colorful illuminated initials "E", "H", and "N", from the same gigantic Bible, c.
-1175
+Tuscan illuminator (active in Tuscany, 12th century), Three colorful illuminated initials "E", "H", and "N", from the same gigantic Bible, c.
+1175 -

-Johannes Francigena, Very rare Book of Hours (use of Rome, Franciscan use), signed and dated by the scribe, March 5, 1494, with eight shinning illuminations, March 5, 1494
+Johannes Francigena (French scribe active in Italy, Rome?, late 15th century), Very rare Book of Hours (use of Rome, Franciscan use), signed and dated by the scribe, March 5, 1494, with eight shinning illuminations, March 5, 1494 -

-Master of the Troyes Missal, Charming Book of Hours (use of Besançon) with thirteen paintings, c.
-1460
+Master of the Troyes Missal (active in Troyes, Langres and Besançon, second half of the 15th century), Charming Book of Hours (use of Besançon) with thirteen paintings, c.
+1460 -

-Nikolaus Glockendon (follower of), Stunning illuminated choirbook leaf with the Trinity, 1550
+Nikolaus Glockendon (active in Nuremberg, d.
+1534) (follower of), Stunning illuminated choirbook leaf with the Trinity, 1550